top of page

 Thank you to our dedicated staff for their contribution of teamwork, skills, and perfection.

 Most of all, the gratitude we have for our customers runs deep.
-Without you, Jim, Jill, and their Team wouldn’t be celebrating twenty-five years together.
+Without you, Jim, Jill, and their Team wouldn’t be celebrating twenty-six years together.

 THE STORY BEHIND THE CARICATURE OF MYSELF AND BILL LESPERANCE